jgarlick/apidocs/source/index.html.md

 -H "Authorization: Bearer WUECFd_Z1G02cxcKt2rFOy-Tn-zOAbjrCKUJB5S264U"
 ```

-Private Apps are authenticated using the OAuth2 Client Credentials grant flow.
+Private Integrations are authenticated using the OAuth2 Client Credentials grant flow.

-To obtain an access token, post the app's Client ID and Client Secret to the identity server.
+To obtain an access token, post the integration's Client ID and Client Secret to the identity server.
 This will return a JSON response with the access token.
 The token can be used to access the API using an HTTP Authorization header.

 Access tokens are valid for 30 minutes.
 They should be stored and used for all requests to the API within the next 30 minutes.
 When an access token has expired, a new token can be requested by posting the client credentials to the identity server again.
 If an expired token is used to access the API, an HTTP 401 response will be returned.